Adrydevmateo/nvim/README.md

 ## Why Start Without Plugins?

 This configuration prioritizes:
-- **Speed**: No plugin loading overhead
+- **Speed**: Minimal plugin loading overhead
-- **Reliability**: No dependency issues
+- **Reliability**: Carefully selected, stable plugins
 - **Simplicity**: Easy to understand and maintain
 - **Portability**: Works on any system with Neovim
+- **AI Integration**: Supermaven provides intelligent code completion

 The built-in Neovim features are powerful enough for most text editing tasks, and this configuration maximizes their potential.
-Lazy.nvim is included for future extensibility while maintaining the performance-first approach.
+Essential plugins like Supermaven for AI completion and Lazy.nvim for plugin management are included while maintaining the performance-first approach.

 ## License